Terminal

 2005:

-• Alison Kearney: Works in Progress an Experimental One Person Exhibition at 24Seven Artist’s Run Space in Melbourne, Australia, December 2005.
+• Alison Kearney: Works in Progress an experimental one-person exhibition at 24Seven Artist’s Run Space in Melbourne, Australia, December 2005.

-• The Portable Hawkers Museum: A Retrospective, a One Person Exhibition at the Johannesburg Art Gallery, February to March 2005.
+• The Portable Hawkers Museum: A Retrospective, a one person Exhibition at the Johannesburg Art Gallery, February to March 2005.

 2004: